|Academic Profile |

 Prof Michael John Kirk Walsh

-Chair, School of Art, Design & Media
+Chair, School of Art, Design and Media

 Professor, School of Art, Design and Media

 Chair, School of Art, Design and Media (ADM)